Your Fancy Honey Might Not Actually Be Honey

 A few months ago, if you had asked me to select which of these honeys I thought was the most authentic, I probably would have picked the Strange Farms one.
 It didn't come in a bear-shaped bottle, and the label said it was local, raw, unpasteurized, and had nothing added to it.
 But I would have been wrong.

-Gawenis and his wife, Laura, got into food authenticity after a relative was diagnosed with celiac disease.
+Gawenis and his wife, Lara, got into food authenticity after a relative was diagnosed with celiac disease.
 As scientists, they started to poke around legitimate ways to measure the contents of food.
 There was a NMR machine at the University of Missouri—exactly the right kind for screening food.
 Gawenis now collaborates with the university and their students, while running Sweetwater Science as a business.

 As an independent and ISO accredited lab, Sweetwater Science is up for hire by anyone who wants to test honey—beekeepers, consumers, packers, and lawyers like Heitzinger.
 Even people off the street who want their honey tested can bring them their samples, which happens more than you might think.
 Gawenis is a scientist—he doesn't sell honey or import it.
 He doesn't even certify the honey he tests as good or bad, either; he analyzes it with Bruker's NMR food screener, and provides the data to his clients.
 From there, they can do what they like with the information.

-“When Laura and I started this, we knew we were getting into a relatively dark world,” Gawenis said.
+“When Lara and I started this, we knew we were getting into a relatively dark world,” Gawenis said.
 “We had no idea how dark a world.
 I'm just finding so much stuff."

 When I visited, there was honey everywhere in the lab—in boxes, either coming in or being shipped back to clients, on the lab benches, or stacked on shelves surrounding the lab.
 As Gawenis opened each bottle I brought him, his senses started to kick in.
 Smell comes first; the bottle he’s holding is supposed to be a clover honey.
 “It doesn’t smell like clover honey,” he said.
 “I’m not a sommelier by any stretch of the imagination, but, just based on experience, what clover is supposed to smell like ...
 It's just, it's not right.”